-Your baby’s hands and feet might feel cool, but this isn’t a good indication of his temperature.
-You can find out how hot your baby really is by feeling his back or tummy.
+Your baby’s hands and feet might feel cool, but this isn’t a good indication of temperature.
+You can find out how hot your baby really is by feeling baby’s back or tummy.

-If your baby’s room is too warm, you could use a plug-in floor fan to keep the room at a comfortable temperature.
-The safest place for a fan is on the opposite side of the room, away from your baby.
+If you think your baby’s room is too warm, you can use a floor or ceiling fan to keep the room at a comfortable temperature.
+The safest place for a plug-in floor fan is on the opposite side of the room, away from your baby.

-Never use electric blankets or hot water bottles to warm your baby up during colder weather.
+Never use electric blankets or hot water bottles to warm your baby during colder weather.

-Wrapping helps your baby settle for sleep, as well as stay in the safe sleeping position on his back.
+Wrapping helps babies settle for sleep, as well as stay in a safe sleeping position on their backs.

-If you choose to wrap your baby, it’s best to use lightweight cotton or muslin wraps.
-Make sure the wrap doesn’t go above your baby’s shoulders or cover her head, ears or chin.
-Wraps that are too high can obstruct your baby’s breathing and cause her to overheat.
+If you choose to wrap your baby, use lightweight cotton or muslin wraps.
+Make sure the wrap doesn’t go above your baby’s shoulders or cover baby’s head, ears or chin.
+Wraps that are too high can obstruct your baby’s breathing and cause overheating.

-Also check that there’s enough room for your baby to stretch his legs and that the wrap isn’t too tight around his chest and hips.
+Also check that there’s enough room for your baby to stretch their legs and that the wrap isn’t too tight around baby’s chest and hips.
 Wrapping a baby’s legs and chest too tightly can lead to hip and breathing problems.

 Babies can be wrapped from birth until they start showing signs that they can roll onto their tummies, usually around four months.